An appraisal is estimation that concludes an opinion of value.

-One of the processes in use is the Cost Approach, which is what it would cost to replace the improvements to the house, less the depreciation and physical dilapidation, plus the land value.
+One of the processes is the Cost Approach - which is what it would cost to replace the improvements, less physical deterioration and other factors, plus the land value.

-The most common approach in finding the cost of a house is the Sales Comparison Approach which deals with making a comparison to similar properties nearby.
+Easily the most common approach in figuring the value of a home is the Sales Comparison Approach which involves figuring a comparison to similar homes close by.

-Being the most popular approach, the Sales Comparison Approach is generally the most precise and best indicator of value for a house.
+The Sales Comparison Approach is commonly the most definitive and clearest indicator of cost for a house.

 To provide you a leg-up when purchasing real estate.

 To determine a reasonable price when selling real estate.